Lopinavir

 Lopinavir is an antiretroviral of the protease inhibitor class.
 It is used against HIV infections as a fixed-dose combination with another protease inhibitor, ritonavir (lopinavir/ritonavir).

 It was patented in 1995 and approved for medical use in 2000.
+Considered now as second-line therapy in the West, it is still prescribed in LMIC, especially among children living with HIV.
+Lopinavir and ritonavir can be taken as a tablet or an oral solution, a preferred option in children.
+In the early stages of COVID-19 pandemics, lopinavir was repurposed against the SARS-CoV-2 virus in the hope of disturbing its protease activity.

 Side effects

 Side effects, interactions, and contraindications have only been evaluated in the drug combination lopinavir/ritonavir.
+They include nausea, vomiting, and stomach aches.

 Pharmacology

 Lopinavir is highly bound to plasma proteins (98–99%).

 Reports are contradictory regarding lopinavir penetration into the cerebrospinal fluid (CSF).
 Anecdotal reports state that lopinavir cannot be detected in the CSF; however, a study of paired CSF-plasma samples from 26 patients receiving lopinavir/ritonavir found lopinavir CSF levels above the IC50 in 77% of samples.

 Research

 A 2014 study indicates that lopinavir is effective against the human papilloma virus (HPV).
 The study used the equivalent of one tablet twice a day applied topically to the cervices of women with high-grade and low-grade precancerous conditions.
 After three months of treatment, 82.6% of the women who had high-grade disease had normal cervical conditions, confirmed by smears and biopsies.
 Lopinavir has been shown to impair protein synthesis via AMP-activated protein kinase (AMPK) and eEF2 kinase (eEF2K) activation, a mechanism that is similar to the antiviral effect of protein phosphatase 1 inhibitors.

 Lopinavir was found to inhibit MERS-CoV replication in the low-micromolar range in cell cultures.
 In 2020, lopinavir/ritonavir was found not to work in severe COVID-19.
 In this trial the medication was started typically around 13 days after the start of symptoms.